 An ALONE Support Coordinator will then call to the older person’s home to carry out a full assessment.

-- When a suitable volunteer becomes available the older person and volunteer will be introduced by a member of ALONE staff or experienced volunteer
+- When a suitable volunteer becomes available the older person and volunteer will be introduced by a member of ALONE staff

 - Once the older person and the volunteer are happy with the match they will arrange future visiting times between themselves